jasongoff/cloudresumechallenge/api.md

 # Chunk 2: Building the API
 To start with, I created and tested the API in a Development account, separate from the Production account hosting the website created in Chunk 1.

+I followed the Goals outlined in the Guidebook (page 83 onwards), so the Step order is somewhat out of order here!

 ## Step 8 - The Database
 I started off creating the database via the console to understand exactly what I wanted.